PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 Bonus Pointers

-1. Solves all of your concerns, but don’t choose one that’s overly complex or provides functionality you know you won’t use.
+- Solves all our concerns, but don’t choose one that’s overly complex or provides functionality you know you won’t use.

-Final thought: To verify the PIM you’re considering offers all of these, you should conduct your own research and read reviews on sites like G2Crowd.
+How to choose the right product information management system?
+To verify that the PIM you’re considering offers all of these, you should research and read reviews on sites like G2Crowd.

 Now that you have everything you need to know to decide whether or not you need a PIM, click here to see what Catsy can do for you.